pcordemans/devbit-microcontrollers/docs/cplusplus/README.md

 # C++

 > * What are the steps in the compilation process of a C/C++ project?
+> * What is the advantage of using fixed size types?
 > * How can you manipulate variables at the bit level?
 > * What is a pointer?
 > * How can you use pointers?